View all connectors

 Authentication methods

-The GitHub Copilot connector supports two authentication methods:
+The GitHub Copilot connector supports three authentication methods:

-• Personal Access Token (PAT): Provides access to enterprise-level metrics, user-level metrics, and Copilot seat assignments
+• Personal Access Token (PAT): Provides access to enterprise-level metrics, user-level metrics, and Copilot seat assignments.
+Enterprise only.

-• GitHub App Installation: Provides access to user-level metrics only (via the users-1-day API)
+• GitHub App (Enterprise): Provides access to user-level metrics via the enterprise users-1-day API.
+Enterprise only.

-Both authentication methods import data into the same github_copilot_daily_usages table.
+All methods import data into the same github_copilot_daily_usages table.
+Enterprise data is identified by enterprise_slug; org-level data is identified by organization_id.

 Note: The Copilot seat assignments API is optional, as active users can be determined from the users-1-day metrics.
 This is why GitHub App authentication, which only accesses the users-1-day endpoint, provides complete user-level usage data without requiring the seat assignments API.